DalenWBrauner/Command-Board/README.md

 #shane caldwell is all about commitment

-So I can't get the pushing to work through terminal just yet, but here I can edit through the website...yay -Noah
+I can commit things! -Noah